Farmer’s Carry Muscles Worked – Introduction

 - Squat down and grab the handles, so your palms face inward.

 - Straighten your arms, drop your hips, lift your chest, brace your core, and pull your shoulders down and back.

-- Without bending your arms or rounding your lower back, drive your feet into the floor and stand up.
+- Without bending your arms or rounding your lower back, drive your feet against the floor and stand up.

 - Keep your core braced and pack engage your shoulders and upper back.

 - Then let’s walk!